 It is extremely easy to use (as you might expect from Squarespace).
 I’d say it’s possibly one of the best email building interfaces I’ve used (if not the most fully-specced).

 It integrates neatly with Squarespace’s newsletter sign-up forms, making data capture a breeze (there’s no messing about with embedding HTML forms onto your Squarespace site, or setting up zaps to get Squarespace talking to a third-party email marketing tool).
+Similarly, it’s tightly integrated with Squarespace e-commerce features, making it easy send post-sales emails to your customers.

 And here are the reasons you might want to avoid it: